Crazy-Crew/ChatManager/README.md

 > [!WARNING]
-> ChatManager is archived until further notice, It is recommended for the time being that you find another plugin that is more modern and actively updated.
+> ChatManager is development is stagnant between other plugins and my personal projects...
+It is recommended for the time being that you find another plugin that is at least updated more than this one.
 ----

 <br />